Manufacturing Startup Financial Model

 Product Line Categorization for a Manufacturing Startup

-1. Startup Industry Selection and Market Research
+1. Manufacturing Startup Industry Selection and Market Research

 Focus: Identify the industry your startup will operate in (e.g., electronics, textiles, automotive, food processing, etc.).